goldrush22/DDoS-Classifier-Website/README.md

 # DDoS-Classifier-Website
-# D-ACT Static Web Interface
+# Denial Attack Classifier Tool (D-ACT) Static Web Interface

 This repository contains a static browser version of the D-ACT Denial Attack Classification Tool.
 It can be uploaded to a public web repository and hosted as a static website, including GitHub Pages, Netlify, Vercel static hosting, Cloudflare Pages, or an ordinary web server.